 What to Bring to Sanibel, Florida

-I chose these sponsored links to make your beach vacation more enjoyable:
+I chose these links to make your beach vacation more enjoyable:

 Check before you go, but most places provide their own beach chairs, umbrella, basic pails and shovels, and blow up floats.
 Sanibel is a two hour drive from our south Florida home so we brought our own beach gear since we were driving a minivan.
 We also brought a large cooler on wheels for easy transport out to the beach.

 Here are some additional items you may want to bring.
-I always bring clorox wipes to sanitize everything when I stay somewhere.
+I always bring Clorox wipes to sanitize everything when I stay somewhere.
 Also, most places have utensils, plates, and cooking gear, but may not have storage for leftover food.
-I make sure to bring ziplock bags, foil, and plastic wrap.
+I make sure to bring Ziploc bags, foil, and plastic wrap.

 Our teen age son and his friend enjoyed the freedom this resort allowed them.
 They could go to the pool or beach without us.
 When they got hungry they had the option of heating up food in the microwave or walking over to the pizza place at the main building.

 This made for a great family vacation.
 It had something for everyone and was a great way to get the kids outdoors and away from the video games.
 In addition, my husband and I had some time to ourselves, and the we took the whole week at a relaxed pace.
 I long to return.